marcel-tabara/saga-watcher/README.md

 Simple, and configurable redux-saga monitor.

-You can define a custom getMessage function to filter unwanted effects and build a custom message (see the default implementation for example).
+Define a custom getMessage function to filter out unwanted effects and build a custom message (see the default implementation for example).

-By default, all the effects are recorded in the mainStore array, which is used to identify the parent effect.
-You can define a custom cleanStore function to customize the logic for cleaning the store.
+By default, all effects are recorded in the mainStore array, which is used to identify the parent effect.
+Define a custom cleanStore function to customize the logic for cleaning the array.

 ## Installation